DayZedAndConfused762/Y.A.A.C/doc/content.md

 # Y.A.A.C - Content

-This is a list of content tp be included on the Y.A.A.C
+This is a list of content to be included on the Y.A.A.C

 <!-- ============================================================ -->